dickwolff/Pocket-Investigator/README.md

-# Pocket Detective
+# Pocket Investigator
-An interactive fiction game about being a detective.
+An interactive fiction game about being an investigator.

 ## Plot
 Work your way up from listening to police scanner at night to a real detective by investigating cases throughout the city.